-Officials have taken these measures that inhibit workers' ability to exercise their First Amendment rights to benefit the public-sector unions that fund their campaigns for office.
-It is in the interest of politicians who rely on funding from public-sector unions to sustain and increase the flow of membership dues to the unions so the unions' contributions will likewise continue or increase.
-Indeed, the unionization of the in-home care providers whose rights were upheld in Harris illustrates how union-backed politicians use laws to increase union membership and revenue and thus sustain the flow of union funds to their campaigns.
+Officials have taken these measures that inhibit workers' ability to exercise their First Amendment rights for the benefit of public-sector unions that fund their campaigns for office.
+It is in their interest to sustain and increase the flow of membership dues to the unions so that unions' contributions will likewise continue or increase.
+Indeed, the unionization of the inhome care providers whose rights were upheld in Harris illustrates how union-backed politicians use laws to increase union membership and revenue and thus sustain the flow of union funds to their campaigns.
 See Jacob Huebert, Harris v.
 Quinn: A Win for Freedom of Association, 2013-2014 Cato Sup.
 Ct.
-Rev. 195, 208-09 (describing Illinois' cycle of unions contributing to the campaigns of officials who, in turn, unionize more groups.
-Such officials have no incentive to inform workers of their right not to pay a union, and they have acted on their strong incentive to prevent workers' exercise of that right.
+Rev. 195, 208-09 (describing Illinois's cycle of unions contributing to the campaigns of officials who, in turn, unionize more groups).
+Such officials have no incentive to inform workers of their right not to pay a union, and they have acted on their strong incentive to prevent workers from exercising that right.

-For these reasons, among others, a union membership agreement that does not notify the individual of his or her First Amendment rights is not clear or compelling evidence that a public-sector employee validly waived his or her First Amendment right not to pay money to a union.
-The lower court's decision in this case, which accepted a pre-Janus union membership agreement as conclusive evidence of a waiver in ruling on a motion to dismiss, therefore was erroneous.
+For these reasons, among others, a union membership agreement that does not notify the individual of his or her First Amendment rights cannot be clear or compelling evidence that the employee validly waived his or her First Amendment right not to pay money to the union.
+The lower court's decision in this case, which accepted a pre-Janus union membership agreement as eliminating the need for any evidence of a waiver, was therefore erroneous.
 If uncorrected, the decision will allow unions and their allies in government to succeed in their efforts to prevent workers from exercising the rights that Janus is supposed to protect.